-- The air conditioner cooling function operates only when the engine is running. - On hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals.
-Do not leave children or adults who would normally require the support of others in your vehicle.
-Unattended pets should not be left alone either. - Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up. - Positioning of the heater and/or air conditioner controls should not be done while driving so full attention may be given to vehicle operation.
+- The air conditioner cooling function operates only when the engine is running. - Do not leave children or adults who would normally require the assistance of others alone in your vehicle.
+Pets should also not be left alone.
+They could accidentally injure themselves or others through inadvertent operation of the vehicle.
+Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up. - Positioning of the heater and/or air conditioner controls should not be done while driving so full attention may be given to vehicle operation.

 - 1. Fan speed control dial

 - 2. Air recirculation button

 - 3. Temperature control dial

 - 4. Air conditioner button

 - 5. Air flow control dial

 - 6. Rear window defroster switch

 - 7. Rear fan speed dial

-- 8. Rear mode control and temperature dial
+- 8. Rear temperature dial